PrestaShop/docs/src/content/1.7/modules/concepts/templating/import-js.md

 },
 ```

-Example of a TypeScript config file:
+Example of a TypeScript configuration file:
 ```javascript
 {
   "compilerOptions": {